LunarParfait/cheesecake/README.md

 to ruby on rails and laravel.

-This repository contains the CLI tool used to create and manage the applications, the presets area located at [cheescake-base](https://github.com/LunarParfait/cheesecake-base).
+This repository contains the CLI tool used to create and manage the applications, the base preset is located at [cheescake-base](https://github.com/LunarParfait/cheesecake-base).

 ## Dependencies